 Unemployment: 13.6% (2014 est.)

-Sudan was the largest country in Africa prior to the secession of South Sudan.
+Sudan was the largest country in Africa prior to the secession of South Sudan in 2011.
 It is now the third largest, after Algeria and Democratic Republic of the Congo.

 The size of Sudan is now approximately 25% smaller, with an area of 1.86 million square kilometers.

 Sudan lost most of its oil reserves, estimated to be between five and seven billion barrels, after the secession of South Sudan.

 one of the worst humanitarian crises in the world.

 1955 - Prior to Sudan's independence, conflict breaks out between Muslim Arabs in the north and Christian/Animist Africans in the south.